Depression A Guide to Recognition and Treatment

 - Decreased interest in activities with family, work, recreation and sex.

 - Negative thoughts of the past, present, and future.

-- Low self-esteem with feelings of being helpless and hopeless.
+- Feelings of being helpless and hopeless.

 - Frequent thoughts of suicide.

 - Decreased ability to focus, remember, and make decisions.